Text this colour links to Pages. Text this colour links to Family Trees. Text this colour are links that disabled for Guests.

 Stephen Fox-Strangways 1st Earl of Ilchester was appointed Paymaster of the Forces.

-On 11th July 1703 [his father] Stephen Fox (age 76) and [his mother] Christiana Hope were married.
+On 11th July 1703 [his uncle] Stephen Fox (age 76) and [his mother] Christiana Hope were married.

 Around 1714 Stephen Fox-Strangways 1st Earl of Ilchester (age 9) educated at Eton College [Map].

-On 28th October 1716 [his father] Stephen Fox (age 89) died.
+On 28th October 1716 [his uncle] Stephen Fox (age 89) died.
 He was buried in the Ilchester Chapel of All Saints' Church, Farley which church he had commissioned.
 His mural monument being Carrara marble aedicule with composite columns carrying segmental pediment.
 Coloured arms with suspended garlands and lamps over.
 Gadrooned base on consoles, all on limestone brackets.
 Inscription in antique French.

 On 17th February 1718 [his mother] Christiana Hope died